This post is about Eye/Iron or Eye-ronic origin of Alzheimer ’s disease and all other forms of neurodegeneration known on this Planet.

 - Ten million people worldwide suffer with Parkinson’s

-We all know at least 1-2 people (family members, friends, work associates, neighbors, etc.) that are being ravaged by the gross ignorance that surrounds these brain-related neurodegenerative conditions.
-It is absolutely time for this level of clinical insult and insanity to stop.
+We all know at least 1-2 people (family members, friends, work associates, neighbors, etc.) that are being ravaged by the information that surrounds these brain-related neurodegenerative conditions.
+It is absolutely time for this level of clinical inadequacy to stop.

 So what’s really going on here with these neurodegenerative diseases?
 Isn’t that what you’ve come to expect to learn innovative and foundational metabolic nuggets from these “Insightful Teaching Posts” (otherwise known as Iron Toxicity Posts)?